 We have been working with Albert Lea Seed from Minnesota for many years, bringing their high quality organic seeds to the northeast as their New York dealer.
 Their organic corn and soybean varieties are terrific for our Northeast conditions, it is what we grow on our farm, plus they have a full range of small grains, pasture grasses, and cover crops.
-Partnering with Albert Lea, another family-owned/operated company with very similar values, truly makes Lakeview Organic Grain able to provide a full range of high quality seed to meet the needs of Northeast organic farmers.
+Partnering with Albert Lea, another family-owned/operated company with very similar values, allows us to offer a full range of high quality seed to meet the needs of Northeast organic farmers.
+Please note that there are some unexpected seed shortages this year primarily of crops like vetch, clover, and yellow peas that were destroyed by extreme weather crop failure in the Pacific northwest and Canadian prairies in 2021.
+Also, with the rise in transportation costs and organic grain prices in 2021, it is no surprise that seed prices are significantly higher.